 Volumetric Modular Construction

 Volumetric modular construction is an innovative, sustainable construction delivery method utilizing offsite, lean manufacturing techniques to prefabricate single or multi-story whole building solutions in deliverable module sections.
-PMC modules can be integrated into site built projects or stand alone as a turn-key solution and can be delivered with MEP, fixtures and interior finishes in less time—with less waste, and higher quality control compared to projects utilizing only site-built construction.
+Permanent modular construction (PMC) modules can be integrated into site built projects or stand alone as a turn-key solution and can be delivered with MEP, fixtures and interior finishes in less time—with less waste, and higher quality control compared to projects utilizing only site-built construction.

 The modular construction process includes offsite construction of modules or building units that are delivered to a single/fixed location.
 The modules are 60% - 90% completed in a controlled plant environment and then delivered on site.
 As the name suggests, this construction is a permanent structure and typically will not be re-located as per the owner’s need.
 Therefore, occupants planning for a long-term stay at one fixed location are best suited for permanent modular construction.
 Examples of permanent modular construction include healthcare facilities, hotels, schools, and K-12 education facilities.